tbhb/typing-graph/docs/explanation/metadata.md

 ## The ecosystem context

-`Annotated` metadata has become a cornerstone of the Python ecosystem's approach to runtime type information.
+`Annotated` metadata has become central to the Python ecosystem's approach to runtime type information.
 Libraries have converged on common patterns:

 - **annotated-types** provides standard constraint types (`Gt`, `Le`, `MaxLen`) that work across libraries
 - **Pydantic** uses `Annotated` metadata for field configuration and validation